-As part of the preparation of the study trips, the participating students can be welcomed at the Shoah Memorial for a day of preparation.
-They will benefit from a guided tour of the Memorial and the permanent exhibition, as well as activities offered by the educational service.
+As part of the preparation of study trips, participating students may be welcomed at the Shoah Memorial for a day of preparation.
+They will benefit from a guided tour of the Memorial and the permanent exhibition, as well as activities offered by the educational department.
 The visit and activities of the Memorial are, in this context, free (meals are not covered).
-To organize this visit, the teachers must contact as soon as possible with the pedagogical service by indicating that they are part of the classes selected for the study trips Regional Council / Memorial.
+To organize this visit, teachers must contact the pedagogical service as soon as possible, indicating that they are part of the classes selected for the Regional Council / Memorial study trips.

-You will then benefit from priority for the visit to the Memorial and appropriate support.
+You will then benefit from priority access to the Memorial and appropriate support.
 The shots within the Shoah Memorial are subject to prior authorization from the communication department.

 It is your responsibility to take out school insurance

-It is imperative that all participants have the possibility to go to Poland:
+It is imperative that all participants have the following facilities to travel to Poland:

-For visa and passport questions, please contact the Polish consular services promptly at:
+For any questions regarding visas and passports, please contact the Polish consular services promptly at the following address:

 5, rue de Talleyrand